evangraan/OptimalMacConfiguration/README.md

 ## Utilities

 Place these in your home directory's ```.bashrc```.
 Note: on OSX, depending on setup, .bashrc may not be sourced when a terminal is opened.
 To source it, open a Terminal and edit its preferences from the menu.
-In the 'Shell' section, enable 'Run command' and enter ```source your-home-directory/.bashrc```
+In the 'Shell' section, enable 'Run command' and enter ```source your-home-directory/.bashrc``` Do this for each shell profile you want to use.
+When using fish, append ```&& fish``` to the end of the command.
 ```

 findfiles(){